Heat of combustion

-There are two kinds of enthalpy of combustion, called high(er) and low(er) heat(ing) value, depending on how much the products are allowed to cool and whether compounds like H_{2}O are allowed to condense.
+There are two kinds of heating values, called high(er) and low(er), depending on how much the products are allowed to cool and whether compounds like H_{2}O are allowed to condense.

 The high heat values are conventionally measured with a bomb calorimeter.
 Low heat values are calculated from high heat value test data.
-They may also be calculated as the difference between the heat of formation ΔH of the products and reactants (though this approach is somewhat artificial since most heats of formation are typically calculated from measured heats of combustion).
+They may also be calculated as the difference between the standard enthalpies/heats of formation ΔH of the products and reactants (though this approach is somewhat artificial since most heats of formation are typically calculated from measured heats of combustion).

-For a fuel of composition C_{c}H_{h}O_{o}N_{n}, the (higher) heat of combustion is 419 kJ/mol × (c + 0.3 h − 0.5 o) usually to a good approximation (±3%), though it gives poor results for some compounds such as (gaseous) formaldehyde and carbon monoxide, and can be significantly off if o + n > c, such as for glycerine dinitrate, C3H6O7N2.

 By convention, the (higher) heat of combustion is defined to be the heat released for the complete combustion of a compound in its standard state to form stable products in their standard states: hydrogen is converted to water (in its liquid state), carbon is converted to carbon dioxide gas, and nitrogen is converted to nitrogen gas.
 That is, the heat of combustion, ΔH°_{comb}, is the heat of reaction of the following process: